Domestic Abuse and Sexual Violence Early Intervention Training for Professionals – it’s everyone’s business

 - Level 2 – Targeted: (Full Day) –this course is designed to help develop an understanding of what constitutes domestic abuse, sexual violence, stalking and harassment.
 Professionals will be given guidance in recognising the signs, indicators and behaviours, risk factors and the impact on victims and children and the appropriate safeguarding responses; carrying out immediate crisis and safety planning processes; understanding Multi Agency Risk Assessment Conference (MARAC), key agencies and their process and referral pathways; increasing awareness of sexual abuse, including Child Sexual Exploitation (CSE), and awareness of learning gained from Domestic Homicide Reviews (DHRs).

 This is available to those who work in the health sector, those working in an education setting and those who work in a safeguarding role.
 It is aimed at those who are working directly with people affected by domestic abuse, who want to further develop their knowledge and understanding of the scope of domestic abuse and sexual violence and how to appropriately respond and refer to local services.

 - Level 3 – Specialist: (Full Day) –this course is designed to raise awareness of DASV perpetrators to be able to carry out the process.
 It will consider the signs, indicators, behaviours, risk factors and impact on victims and children and the appropriate safeguarding response; the ability to deliver routine enquiries and complete Association of Chief Police Officers (ACPO) DASH Risk Indicator Checklist (RIC) for identified victims; immediate crisis and safety planning; awareness of MARAC and key agencies and processes; awareness of perpetrator typologies and implications for practice and awareness and learning from DHRs and CSE and implications for own practice.

-Training dates for 2019 can be accessed here.
+Training dates can be accessed here.